biotope/biotope-element/docs/advanced.md

 XInput.register();
 ```

-References are imediately available after a render, which means that in terms of references, the
+References are immediately available after a render, which means that in terms of references, the
 `rendered` function is the ideal place to do/check whatever you want.

 ## Handling state